Macrometacorp/docs/docs/photoniq/vwrs/03-configuration-and-setup/01-configuring-edgeworkers.md

 title: Configure a VWRs EdgeWorker
 ---

 The Virtual Waiting Room Service integrates seamlessly with an Akamai Edgeworker to direct traffic to the waiting room page.
-Thus before using the service, you must configure an edgeworker.
+Thus before using the service, you must configure an EdgeWorker.
 For more information about Akamai EdgeWorkers, refer to [Akamai EdgeWorker Documentation](https://techdocs.akamai.com/edgeworkers/docs).

 ## EdgeWorker Requirements